Udehlee/unit-Share/Readme.md

 ## unit-Share
-An unit sharing system that simulates the transfer of prepaid electricity units between users
+A unit sharing system that simulates the transfer of prepaid electricity units between users

 ### How it works
 - After registration, The system assign a unique meter number along with an initial unit balance to the user.